A Semi-Smooth Newton Algorithm for High-Dimensional Nonconvex Sparse Learning: Introduction

-In this paper we develop a local but superlinearly convergent algorithm for minimizing \eqref{regconcave} with the SCAD and the MCP.
-To this end, we first establish that the global minimizers of \eqref{regconcave} with the SCAD penalty (\ref{regscad}) and MCP (\ref{regmcp}) are roots of the nonsmooth KKT equations.
-Conversely we show that any root of the KKT equations is at least a global coordinate-wise minimizer and stationary point of \eqref{regconcave}.
-Then we adopt Semi-smooth Newton (SSN) algorithm \cite{Kummer:1988,QiSun:1993,ItoK2008} to solve the nonsmooth KKT equations.
-We establish the locally superlinear convergence property of SSN.
-Furthermore, computational complexity analysis shows that the cost of each iteration in SSN is at most $O(np),$ which is the same as coordinate descent.
-Hence, for a given $\lambda,\gamma$, the overall cost of using SSN to find a (local) minimizer of (\ref{regconcave}) is still $O(np)$, since SSN always converges after only a few iterations if it is warm-started.
-Thus SSN is possibly one of the fastest and most accurate algorithms for computing the whole solution path of (\ref{regconcave}) by running SSN repeatedly at some given $\lambda_{k}, k=1,2,...,M$ with warm start.
-Numerical simulation results comparing with CD algorithms also verify this.
+In this paper we develop a local but superlinearly convergent algorithm for minimizing \eqref{regconcave} with SCAD and MCP.
+The main contributions of this paper are threefold.
+First, we establish that the global minimizers of \eqref{regconcave} with SCAD (\ref{regscad}) and MCP (\ref{regmcp}) are roots of the nonsmooth KKT equations.
+Conversely, we show that any root of the KKT equations is at least a global coordinate-wise minimizer and stationary point of \eqref{regconcave}.
+Then we adopt the SSN algorithm \cite{Kummer:1988,QiSun:1993,ItoK2008} to solve the nonsmooth KKT equations.
+Second, we establish the local superlinear convergence property of SSN.
+Furthermore, the computational complexity analysis shows that the cost of each iteration in SSN is at most $O(np),$ which is the same as CD algorithms.
+Hence, for a given $\lambda$ and $\gamma$, the overall cost of using SSN to find a (local) minimizer of (\ref{regconcave}) is still $O(np)$, since SSN always converges after only a few iterations if it is warm started.
+Thus SSN is possibly one of the fastest and most accurate algorithms for computing the whole solution path of (\ref{regconcave}) by running SSN repeatedly at some given $\{\lambda_t\}_t$ with warm start.
+Third, we conduct extensive numerical experiments to demonstrate the efficiency and accuracy of SSN, as well as the feasibility of proposed tuning parameter selection rules.
+The comparison results with a CD and a DC Newton-type algorithm verify the effectiveness of SSN and the tuning parameter selectors.

 The remainder of this paper is organized as follows.
-In Section 2 we describe the Semi-smooth Newton (SSN) algorithm.
-In Section 3 we establish the superlinear convergence property and analyze its computational complexity.
-Implementation detail and numerical comparison with coordinate descent (CD) algorithm on simulated and real data examples are given in Section 4.
-We conclude in Section 5 with comments and future work.
+In \secref{sec:algorithm}, we describe the SSN algorithm.
+In \secref{sec:converge}, we establish the local superlinear convergence to KKT points of SSN and analyze its computational complexity.
+Implementation details and numerical comparisons on simulated and real data are given in \secref{sec:example}.
+We conclude in \secref{sec:conclusion} with some comments and suggestions for future work.